Home » Indian Polity » Lokayukta

 Lokayukta Appointment

-The Lokayukta and Up-Lokayukta are two independent, unbiased organisations established to look into the actions and decisions of public employees.
-These authority are separate from the legislative and executive branches and are subject to the same standards as judges on the Supreme Court and High Court.
+The Lokayukta and Up-Lokayukta are independent organizations set up to investigate the actions of public employees.
+They operate separately from the legislative and executive branches and follow the same standards as Supreme Court and High Court judges.
 They are appointed by the Governor.
-When appointing appointments, the Governor confers with both the Leader of the Opposition in the State Legislative Assembly and the Chief Justice of the State High Court.
+When appointing, the governor in most states consults both the chief justice of the state high court and the leader of the Opposition in the state legislative assembly.

 Also Read: Lokpal